246overclocked/dodgeball/README.md

 Each "target" is a subcommand you can run.
 For example `ant deploy` deploys the code to the robot, and is equivallent to deploying from the Eclipse.
 Most importantly, `ant test` will run automatically run all JUnit tests in the `dodgeball/test` source directory.
 If no target is specified (by just running `ant` without a target), Ant will default to 'deploy'.

 ### Running Ant from Eclipse
-A more finicky and confusing way to run `ant deploy` or `ant test` directly from Eclipse:

   1. First make sure you have no Ant Build configurations already set (you can check by going to Run > External Tools > External Tools Configurations... and looking on the left of the window that pops up) and deleting any ones that have already been set.